vimarc539/quiz_devops_apps/README.md

 - Node.js 18+
 - Docker (for containerization)
+- Kubernetes cluster (v1.20+) for deployment
 - GitHub Actions (for CI/CD)
 - Docker Hub account (for image publishing)
+- kubectl configured and connected to cluster

 ## GitHub Secrets